getodk/xforms-spec/_sections/120-entities.md

 If an `entities:saveto` binding is declared within a repeat, the nearest ancestor container that has an Entity declaration MUST be that repeat or a descendant group of that repeat.
 If the nearest ancestor container with an Entity declaration is outside the repeat, the form is invalid.

 If an Entity declaration's associated `saveto`s are in a repeat, each node reference in an Entity-level expression (`label`, `create`, etc) MUST resolve to a single unambiguous node for each repeat instance.
+For example, references in a parent `repeat` or `group` and references in a child `group` are acceptable but references in a child or sibling `repeat` are not.